Día de los Niños, Día de los Libros / Children’s Day, Book Day

 The desired results (outcomes) for the Día Mini Grant Project include:

-- Celebrate children and connect them to the world of learning through books, stories and libraries.
+- Connect children to the world of learning through books, stories and libraries.

 - Nurture cognitive and literacy development in ways that honor and embrace a child’s home language and culture.